-If there is a Finding of Responsibility, the investigators will make a recommendation to the Deputy Coordinator(s) on sanctions and other corrective action.
-In determining sanctions and other corrective actions, a history of the respondent's conduct/policy violations will be taken into account.
-The range of potential sanctions or corrective actions that may be imposed against a student, faculty or staff person includes but is not limited to:
+If there is a Finding of Responsibility, the investigators will make recommendation to the Chief Diversity Officer and the assigned Deputy Coordinator(s) on sanctions and other corrective action.
+In determining sanctions and other corrective actions, a history of the respondent's conduct/policy violations may be considered.
+The range of potential sanctions or corrective actions that may be imposed against a student, faculty or staff person includes but is not limited to: written or verbal apology, discrimination or harassment education, verbal or written warning, probation, suspension, termination, or dismissal from the University.
+Employees are advised to consult any relevant handbooks for additional information regarding disciplinary action.
+Guests and other third parties who are found to have violated this policy are subject to corrective action deemed appropriate by the University, which may include removal from the University and termination of any applicable contractual or other arrangements.